 - Keep it short, simple and memorable.
-Your readers should be able to remember your domain as quickly as they need it.
-Make it short and to the point.
+Your readers should be able to remember your domain as quickly as they need it, so make it short and to the point.
 It will be a lot of work for anyone to remember thebestlogoandflierdesignerinthecityofnewyork.com compared to nygraphicsdesigner.com.

 - Go for .com extension.
-This is the most common extension.
-Many people don’t pay attention to the extension of a domain, because they don’t know other extensions exist.
-But if the .com extension is taken, you can go for other popular extensions such as .net or .org or your country-specific domain (examples: .us for the US, .co.uk for the UK, .de for Germany, .ca for Canada).
+Because it’s the most common extension, obviously.
+But if the .com extension is taken, you can go for other popular extensions such as .net or .org or your country-specific domain (examples: .co.uk for the UK, .de for Germany, .ca for Canada).

 - Avoid hyphen and numbers.
 Hyphen and numbers are derailers.
 They derail the flow of the domain.
 Compare Facebook.com with Face-book.com or Facebook4you.com.

 Before your blog can go live and become accessible by your readers over the Internet, you need to host it with a web host.
-It is your host that will “host” the contents of your blog, including posts, images, videos and other files.
+It is a web host that will “host” the contents of your blog, including posts, images, and videos.

 This is the point where you’ll make a few clicks.